mia-platform/documentation/docs/marketplace/add_to_marketplace/create_your_company_marketplace.md

 - at the same time we can experiment and test features using the version `7.0.0` in your `dev` branch without affecting the other branches and the existing configurations

 This approach facilitates a smooth upgrade process, enables thorough testing of new features, and ensures compatibility across different stages of your project lifecycle.
 This flexibility allows for testing new versions in development environments while maintaining stable versions in production.

-#### Version dependent properties

-Versioning of Marketplace resources implies that those resources under versioning governance are composed by some *dependent fields* that contribute to the definition of the version and which, therefore, cannot be changed “in place” by the user, but only through the creation of a new version of the resource.

-For instance:

-- a version of a Microservice Plugin is defined by its `dockerImage`.
-By following the resource versioning management, a change in this field will require the creation of a new version for such Plugin
-- for Custom Resources of type K8s the governance is quite similar: since Custom Resources of type K8s are defined by their `apiVersion` and `kind`, in this scenario, the only way to be able to change them will be through the creation of a new version.

-By defining these fields as *version dependent*, we ensure that these are not editable by the user when they add a marketplace item to their project: whenever a new Microservice is created starting from a versioned Marketplace plugin, the `dockerImage` field will be automatically shown as read-only, and the user will be able to change it only by actually checking for other versions of the plugin.

 Such a structured approach will streamline resource management and ensure compatibility and stability across different use cases.

+#### How to create a new versione for your resource

+To create a versioned resource, you need to set a specific value for the `name` property of the `version` object to the resource definition, as explained in the ["How to configure a new item" section](#how-to-configure-a-new-item).

+Also, to provide continuity to the definition of the other versions of the same resource, the `tenantId` and the `itemId` properties must be the same for all the versions of the same resource.

+You can create a new version of a Marketplace item either if there is already that resource on the Marketplace without a version.
+In that case the non-versioned item will be still available in the Console, where will be shown with a *N/A* value for the version.

 #### Editing a versioned resource